neuroflip/breeds/README.md

 - check for more code coverage in tests
 - scaffolding of end to end tests with cypress (or similar)
 - Lazy loading and code splitting
+- accessibility tools to check the content https://www.w3.org/WAI/test-evaluate/tools/selecting/

 ## TODO:
-- add snapshots tests
-- topTenBreeds, selectBreedsByImagePercentage use a more meaninful name
-- thunkApi as RootThunkAPI ???
-- check BEM in css
+- [DONE] accessibility and aria attributes
-- can the logic of selectors or thunk be optimized?
+- [DONE] can the logic of selectors or thunk be optimized?
-- decisions about middleware vs thunk for fetch actions
-- accessibility and aria attributes
+- [DONE] thunkApi as RootThunkAPI ??? instead of pass all the object, pass just the method rejectWithValue
-- styled components (is it needed at this project scale?)
+- [DONE] styled components (is it needed at this project scale?).
+Moved to section 'If you had more time'
+- [DONE] topTenBreeds, selectBreedsByImagePercentage use a more meaninful name
+- [DONE] decisions about middleware vs thunk vs asyncThunk for fetch actions
+- [DONE] check BEM in css
+- [DONE] add some snapshots tests
 - [DONE] move style modules into his own dir
 - [DONE] code tests and github workflow to check tests and linting
 - [DONE] rename BreedsChart to BreedsChartCard, and Totals to TotalsCard